Satya7212/Projects/README.md

 #demo
-this is my repo to build my projects...
+this is repo to build projects